mitthrawnuruodo/test-spa-vite/README.md

-# test-spa-vite
+# Testing an SPA bundled with vite

-Testing an SPA bundled with vite
+Run `npm i` to install, then `npm run dev` to run.